 - Centro de Investigaciones Energéticas Medioambientales y Tecnológicas (Ciemat) - including availability of solar test beds on the Plataforma Solar de Almeria in South-Spain - ciemat.es

-- Stobbe Tech A/S of Denmark for design and construction of the reactors
+- Stobbe Tech A/S of Denmark for design and construction of the ceramics and reactors

 - Johnson-Matthey Fuel Cell of England - matthey.com